What Is Dementia? Symptoms, Types, and Diagnosis

 What are the different types of dementia?

-Various disorders and factors contribute to the development of dementia.
-Neurodegenerative disorders result in a progressive and irreversible loss of neurons and brain functioning.
-Currently, there are no cures for these diseases.
+Various neurodegenerative disorders and factors contribute to the development of dementia through a progressive and irreversible loss of neurons and brain functioning.
+Currently, there is no cure for any type of dementia.

 Types of dementia include: